WE ARE OPEN!

 There will be no weekly or monthly programs until further notice.

-We will keep you updated if anything changes!
+We will keep you updated of any changes!

-There will be a 30-minute time limit for all patrons who enter the Library.
-A total of only 10 people at a time. (so please be patient if you have to wait, or come back at a later time).
+• There will be a 30 min time limit for anyone who enters the Library and a maximum of 10 people at a time.
+Please be patient if you have to wait, or come back later.

 • Restrooms are not available for public use.

 • We've removed all children's toys & puzzles for their safety.

 • When you return items to the Library, please use the outside book drop.